MadhumithaSriM/Genetic-disorder-intel-oneAPI-CodeMaven/README.md

 1. Download my `Zip File`

-2. Extract` the downloaded file
+2. `Extract` the downloaded file

 3. Download current version `Python`

 4. Install **Jupyter Notebook**

-5. jupyter notebook`
+5. `jupyter notebook`

 6. You can see a file names as `Predict genetic disorder.ipynb`

-7. Run the file in `localhost:8888`
+7. Run the file in `localhost:8888` in Jupter Notebook

 8. You will get the **output**